Feefo logo

 Rebuild house

 Your holiday home is likely to be one of the largest financial investments you will make in your lifetime.
-Therefore, it is extremely important that the buildings sum insured is accurate so that if it were to be significantly damaged by fire or flood, for example, it will be restored to its former glory.
+Therefore, the buildings sum insured must be accurate so that if your property was damaged by fire or flood, for example, it will be restored to its former glory.

-It’s important that property owners understand what buildings insurance actually covers, as there’s a lot of confusion between buildings and contents.
-This confusion can lead to claims disputes and holiday homes being under insured.
+It’s important that holiday home owners understand what building insurance covers as there’s a lot of confusion between buildings and contents.
+This confusion can lead to claims disputes and holiday homes being underinsured.

-Buildings insurance covers the structure of the building – walls, windows, the roof, plus permanent ‘fixtures and fittings’ such as bathroom suites, toilets, fitted kitchens and wardrobes.
+Buildings insurance covers the structure of the building, such as – walls, windows, the roof, plus permanent ‘fixtures and fittings’ such as bathroom suites, toilets, fitted kitchens and wardrobes.
 The definition of buildings usually includes domestic outbuildings, garages, fixed fuel oil tanks, garden sheds, swimming pools, tennis courts, drives, patios, terraces, walls, gates and fences.

-As a rule – can it reasonably be removed and taken to another home if you move?
-If it can, then it is ‘contents’ and it will not generally be covered by buildings insurance.
+As a rule, can it reasonably be removed and taken to another home if you move?
+If it can, then it is ‘contents’ and it will not generally be covered by building insurance.

 But what about laminate wooden flooring where the individual planks are glued together and fixed under a skirting board or beading?
 It’s a ‘fixture and fitting’ and part of the building.